gboeing/osmnx/docs/getting-started.rst

 Geocoding and Querying
 ^^^^^^^^^^^^^^^^^^^^^^

 OSMnx geocodes place names and addresses with the OpenStreetMap Nominatim API.
 You can use the :code:`geocoder` module to geocode place names or addresses to lat-lng coordinates.
-Or, you can retrieve places or any other geospatial features by name or OpenStreetMap ID.
+Or, you can retrieve place boundaries or any other OpenStreetMap elements by name or ID.

 Using the :code:`features` and :code:`graph` modules, as described below, you can download data by lat-lng point, address, bounding box, bounding polygon, or place name (e.g., neighborhood, city, county, etc).